-A. The purpose of this index criterion is to implement the goals and policies adopted in the Comprehensive

-Plan to provide housing opportunities for all economic groups in the City's Light Rail Station Subareas.
+A. The purpose of this index criterion is to implement the goals and policies adopted in the Comprehensive Plan to provide housing opportunities for all economic groups in the City's Light Rail Station Subareas.
 It is also the purpose of this criterion to:

-- 1. Ensure a portion of the housing provided in the City is affordable housing: - 2.
-Create an affordable housing program that may be used with other local housing incentives authorized by the City Council, such as a multifamily tax exemption program, and other public and private resources to promote affordable housing; - 3.
-Use increased development capacity created by the Mixed Use Residential zones to develop voluntary and mandatory programs for affordable housing. - B. Affordable housing is voluntary in MUR-35' and mandatory in the MUR-45' and MUR-85' Zone.
-The following provisions shall apply to all affordable housing units required by, or allowed through, any provisions of the Shoreline Municipal Code: - 1.
-The City provides various incentives and other public resources to promote affordable housing.
+1. Ensure a portion of the housing provided in the City is affordable housing;

+2. Create an affordable housing program that may be used with other local housing incentives authorized by the City Council, such as a Multifamily Tax Exemption program, and other public and private resources to promote affordable housing:

+3. Use increased development capacity created by the Mixed Use Residential zones to develop voluntary and mandatory programs for affordable housing.

+B. Affordable housing is voluntary in MUR-35' and mandatory in the MUR-45' and MUR-70' Zone.
+The following provisions shall apply to all affordable housing units required by, or allowed through, any provisions of the Shoreline Municipal Code:

+1. The City provides various incentives and other public resources to promote affordable housing.
 Specific regulations providing for affordable housing are described below:

+MUR- 70'+ MUR -70' MUR- 45' MUR -35'

+Mandatory Yes Yes Yes No

+Participation

-MUR- 85'+ MUR -85' MUR- 45' MUR -35' Mandatory Yes Yes Yes No Participation Incentives Height may be May be eligible for 12 May be eligible for 12 May be eligible for 12 increased above 85 year Property Tax year Property Tax year Property Tax ft.; may be eligible for Exemption (PTE) Exemption (PTE) & Exemption (PTE) & 12 year Property Tax upon authorization by permit fee reduction permit fee reduction Exemption (PTE) City Council; & upon authorization by upon authorization by upon authorization by entitlement of 85 ft.
-City Council; City Council & no City Council & no height & no density entitlement of 45 ft. density limits. density limits. limits. height & no density limits.
+Incentives Height may be increased above 70 ft.; may be eligible for 12 year Property Tax Exemption (PTE) upon authorization by City Council & no density limits.
+May be eligible for 12 year Property Tax Exemption (PTE) upon authorization by City Council; & entitlement of 70 ft. height & no density limits.
+May be eligible for 12 year Property Tax Exemption (PTE) & permit fee reduction upon authorization by City Council: entitlement of 45 ft. height & no density limits.
+May be eligible for 12 year Property Tax Exemption (PTE) & permit fee reduction upon authorization by City Council & no density limits.

-Studio, 1 20% of rental units shall be-affordable to 20% of rental units shall be affordable to households making 70% or less of the median income for King County adjusted for household size;

-bedroom households making or

-60% or less of the

-median income for 10% of rental units shall be affordable to households making 60% or

-King County adjusted for household size; or less of the median income for King County adjusted for household size.

-IOI HOUSEHOIG SIZE, OI

-10% of rental units

-shall be affordable to

-households making 50% or less of the

-median income for

-King County adjusted

-for household size.

-2+ bedrooms 20% of the rental 20% of the rental units shall be affordable to households making 80%

-units shall be affordable to or less of the median income for King County adjusted for household size; or

-households making 5126, 01

-70% or less of the 10% of the rental units shall be affordable to households making 70%

-median income for or less of the median income for King County adjusted for household

-King County adjusted size.

-for household size; or

-10% of the rental

-units shall be

-affordable to

-households making 60% or less of the

-median income for

-King County adjusted

-for household size.
+Studio, 1 bedroom 20% of rental units shall be-affordable to households making 60% or less of the median income for King County adjusted for household size; or 10% of rental units shall be affordable to households making 50% or less of the median income for King County adjusted for household size.
+20% of the rental units shall be affordable to households making 70% or less of the median income for King County adjusted for household size; or 20% of rental units shall be affordable to households making 70% or less of the median income for King County adjusted for household size; or 10% of rental units shall be affordable to households making 60% or less of the median income for King County adjusted for household size.
+20% of the rental units shall be affordable to households making 80% or less of the median income for King County adjusted for household size.
+20% of the rental units shall be affordable to households making 80% or less of the median income for King County adjusted for household size; or 10% of the rental units shall be affordable to households making 70% or less of the median income for King County adjusted for household size; or 10% of the rental units shall be affordable to households making 70% or less of the median income for King County adjusted for household size; or